Sofia Tornambene

-Sofia Tornambene (born 12 September 2002) is an Italian singer.
+Sofia Tornambene (born 12 September 2002), also known as Kimono, is an Italian singer.

 She is best known for winning the thirteenth season of the Italian talent show X Factor.

-Biography

 Early life

 Sofia Tornambene was born in 2002 in Civitanova Marche.

+Career

-2019–present: X Factor Italia and career
+2019–2023: X Factor Italia and career debut

-In February 2019 she participated at Sanremo Young and finished third.

-She won the thirteenth edition of the Italian version of the X Factor in December 2019 with her single "A domani per sempre".
+In February 2019, Tornambene participated in Sanremo Young, finishing third.
+She won the thirteenth edition of the Italian version of the X Factor in December 2019 with her single "A domani per sempre", whiche entered the Italian singles chart.

 She released her second single "Ruota panoramica" on 24 April 2020.
-During summer, she recorded three acoustic songs ("Tra l'asfalto e le nuvole", "Finali imprevisti", "Fiori viola") at RCA Studio Sessions.
+During the summer, she recorded three acoustic songs ("Tra l'asfalto e le nuvole", "Finali imprevisti", "Fiori viola") at RCA Studio Sessions.
 On 10 December 2020, she launched her new single "Solo" performing live at the finale of the fourteenth edition of X Factor.
+Her debut EP Dance Mania: Stereo Love was released on 15 October 2021 by Columbia and Sony Music.

+2023–present: Kimono

+In 2023, after a two-year hiatus, she released two singles, "Tempesta" and "In ostaggio", under the name Kimono.
+A third single, "Piena di se", was released on 19 April 2024.

+In late 2024, Kimono participated in Area Sanremo, a contest for young musicians partly used as a selection for the Sanremo Music Festival 2025, and was proclaimed one of the ten winners on 22 November 2024.
+She was ultimately not selected for the final stage.